-Harry Potter order: Best order to watch the Harry Potter movies
+Harry Potter film order: What is the best order to watch the Harry Potter movies?

 Fantastic Beasts: The Crimes of Grindelwald

 The fantastic beasts take something of a backseat as the plot moves to the pursuit of Grindelwald, who wants to establish a wizarding order that's superior to muggles.
 We meet a young Dumbledore giving a link back to the Harry Potter films, but many of the characters from the first Fantastic Beasts return, as well as characters referenced in other movies, like Nicholas Flamel.
-The film is set in 1927 but came out in 2018, with a third instalment due to complete the story at some point in the future.
+The film is set in 1927 but came out in 2018.

 Harry Potter film release order (no spoilers)